anton-k/mig/docs/src/00-foreword.md

 * relies on standard classes to compose servers.
 The server is a monoid
 * we can build HTTP-clients from the server definition

-Example of hello world server:
+Example of the "hello world" server:

 ```haskell
 {-# Language OverloadedStrings #-}